DLXPlugins/photo-block/readme.txt

 Please leave a detailed note on <a href="https://dlxplugins.com/support/">our support page</a>.

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the undefined plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/279bc543-8c41-46dc-bae7-c826715e3071).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Screenshots ==
 1. Adding a photo with Photo Block is easy in the block editor.
 2. Crop, replace, and adjust the accessibility options for your photo.